 There are organisations already working in Caithness which share similar goals and challenges.
-We suspect that our recent focus on consolidation has made us rather inwardslooking and we are now keen to re-build our partnerships and encourage solutions to emerge from these collaborations.
-The challenge here is that re-building trust and strong relationships, co-ordinating roles and activities, and co-developing ideas and solutions all takes time, and we currently have limited capacity.
-Finding an efficient and effective partnership model will be key.
+We are now keen to continue to re-build our partnerships and encourage solutions to emerge from these collaborations.
+The challenge is that re-building trust and strong relationships, co-ordinating roles and activities, and co-developing ideas and solutions takes time, and we currently have limited capacity.
+Finding an efficient and effective partnership model will be a key factor in the process.